ISISComputingGroup/ibex_developers_manual/Knauer-1050-HPLC-Pump.md

 The user can set the pump to run for either a set time/volume, or a continuous pump.
 These can be set using `STOP:SP`, `START:SP`, and, `TIMED:SP`.

-To specify a run time the `TIME:SP` record can be used, and to set a desired volume the `TIME:VOL:SP` record can be used.
+To specify a run time the `TIME:SP` record can be used, and to set a desired volume the `VOL:SP` record can be used.